stg-tud/apsa/2019/2-Java-Bytecode/Bytecode.md

 | 1 | 2 | 5 | < ANY > |

 ^ Please note, that the finally block is generally included twice.
 Once, for the case if no exception is thrown and once for the case when an exception is thrown.

+^ Note that __this method has at least two exit points__: (5) - if some exception is thrown or if the execution returns normally.